 What do I do if I am experiencing low pressure?

 Check your meter and the surrounding area for possible leaks.
-Next, call our office and report low pressure for your area.
+Next, email customerservice@pacewater.org or call our office, and report low pressure for your area.

 Why is my water discolored?

-A repair could have been completed recently allowing air to enter the line, causing the milky look.
+A repair could have been completed recently that allowed air to enter the line, thus causing the milky look.